etiennebr/rstdocs/Applications/Segmentation/LSMSSegmentation.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{LSMSSegmentation_param_table}, page~\pageref{LSMSSegmentation_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+LSMSSegmentation+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *LSMSSegmentation* .

-Parameters table for Exact Large-Scale Mean-Shift segmentation, step 2:
+.. [#] Table: Parameters table for Exact Large-Scale Mean-Shift segmentation, step 2.

 +-------------+--------------------------+----------------------------------------+
 |Parameter Key|Parameter Type            |Parameter Description                   |